 This look is classic and tailored; it makes sense if you’ll be opening and closing the curtains a lot (they’ll easily fall back into place every time you move them).
 The fabric should just touch the floor or hover half an inch above.
 This is also a great approach for café curtains (short panels that cover only the lower portion of a window and hit the sill), which work well in spots like the kitchen and bathroom, where long drapes aren’t practical.

-Panels that extend onto the floor by one to three inches are the most stylish right now.
+Panels that extend onto the floor by one to three inches are another stylish option.
 They’re more relaxed than those that graze the floor (left), but they still feel tailored—think of a pair of dress trousers.
 If you have uneven floors or are worried about precision measuring, this style is more forgiving.
-In formal rooms, an exaggerated take—six or so inches of fabric pooling on the floor—can look romantic but is also high-maintenance; curtains need refluffing every time you vacuum or the cat lies on them.
+In formal rooms, an exaggerated take—six or so inches of fabric pooling on the floor—can look romantic but is also high-maintenance.
+They'll need to be cleaned more often and will have to be readjusted every time you vacuum or the cat lies on them.